With the prevalence of diabetes continuing to grow in many countries, it is one of the most serious chronic health challenges we face today.

 Type 2 diabetes accounts for approximately

-of all cases of diagnosed diabetes in adults.
+of all cases of diabetes in adults in the U.S.

 Diabetes is the

-leading cause of death in the U.S. and the eighth worldwide.
+leading cause of death in the U.S. and worldwide.

 LEADERSHIP THROUGH INNOVATION AND COLLABORATION

-“Advancements in diabetes research are making a remarkable difference for patients, but there is much more work to be done.
-At Merck, we strive for scientific excellence and innovation in all stages of diabetes research, from discovery to rigorous research of medicines once approved.
+“Advancements in diabetes research can make a difference for patients, and there is still much more work to be done.
+At Merck, we strive for scientific excellence and innovation in all stages of diabetes research, from discovery through approval and afterwards.
 I am proud to be part of a research team that is committed to doing something truly meaningful to help people with diabetes.”

-America's Diabetes Challenge: Get to Your Goals is a Merck-sponsored program created with the American Diabetes Association® and iHeart Media to raise awareness among people with type 2 diabetes about the importance of working with their doctors to set and reach their A1C goals.
-The program also aims to help people learn if they are at risk of low blood glucose and how to help reduce that risk.
+America's Diabetes Challenge: Get to Your Goals is a Merck-sponsored program to raise awareness among people with type 2 diabetes about the importance of working with their doctors to set and reach their A1C goal (A1C is the average blood glucose over the past 2-3 months).